 Scholarly Organizations establish themselves around tradition and learning, and often wield great informal influence over aspects of daily life.
 The most well-known Scholarly group, the Church of Mankind, has offices and agents nearly everywhere in the world, while maintaining smaller local chapters in the form of local cults.
 Despite their name, the Magician Guilds are also primarily a Scholarly group, their resources bent toward the acquisition and distribution of specialized knowledge.

 The Church and the Magician Guilds vie for control of the same resources – the expectations and natural belief of the public.
 As the people rely more on magic instead of faith to solve their problems, the Church’s control wanes, just as areas where the Church holds great sway see Magicians shunned for their arts.

 Some Organizations have more than one type.
 For instance, a local Outlaw gang may branch out and maintain a force of brigands that raid isolated towns, taking aspects of a Military Organization.
-Similarly, a mercenary group may begin as a Commercial group and branch out to a Military one, or vice versa.
-The Mage Guilds are often as much a Commercial power as they are a Scholarly one, while the Air Guild has aspects of an Outlaw Organization.
+Similarly, a mercenary group may begin as a Merchant group and branch out to a Military one, or vice versa.
+The Mage Guilds are often as much a Merchant power as they are a Scholarly one, while the Air Guild has aspects of an Outlaw Organization.
 An Organization can pay a cost in Influence, discussed below, to add a secondary template.

 Organizations may only ever have one extra Template, which costs 10 Influence to start, and they add 5 extra Influence to the cost of Agents for each Tier of a second kind that the Organization has.